 Are BCAA supplements worth the price?

-You can try upping your BCAA intake in your diet first if you’re not willing to spend money on a supplement.
-“Many people don’tneed supplements, especially if you’re just doing moderate levels of working out,” Christensen says.
-“I do always suggest a food first approach, however sometimes supplements can work as sort of an ‘insurance policy’ to ensure you’re getting the nutrients your body needs.
-I recommend speaking with a dietitian before beginning any supplements,” she adds.
+Another option is to try upping your BCAA intake in your diet first if you’re not willing to spend money on a supplement.
+"Many people don'tneed supplements, especially if you're just doing moderate levels of working out," Christensen says.
+"I do always suggest a 'food-first' approach, however sometimes supplements can work as sort of an 'insurance policy' to help make sure you're getting the nutrients your body needs.
+I recommend speaking with a dietitian before beginning any supplements," she adds.

-BCAA are in meat, poultry, dairy products and some vegetables.
+Remember, BCAA are found in meat, poultry, dairy products and some vegetables.

 Will BCAA make you gain weight?